 This is where it gets tricky.
 You want to make sure that your access control system can do many things.
 This includes integrating with your current monitoring system, setting up monitoring logs to help with audits and security review, and keeping the wrong people out while still letting the right ones in.

-To do this, you need a partner who understands what hospitals need in regard to security access control systems.
+To do this, you need a partner who understands what hospitals need in regard to security solutions for the healthcare industry.
 Your partner should be able to:

 You're an expert in your hospital and your patients' health.
-You want a partner who is an expert in security access control.
+You want a partner who is an expert in security access control technologies.

 Your hospital and health care facility has an important mission.
 You're dedicated to your patients.
 You're dedicated to improving health care.
 You deserve a security system that protects your mission.

-Security access control is more than a system of alarms.
+A security access control solution is more than a system of alarms.
 It offers peace of mind.

 It presents the ability to protect your patients, visitors, and staff - giving your nurses, doctors, and therapists the freedom to do their job.
 It's vital to protect your economic health and keep medical equipment and pharmaceuticals where they belong: in your facility.